 Train to Your Unique Genetic Makeup

 There isn’t one style of training that works for everyone.
-Whether that’s because you just don’t like it, or you have a natural tendency to favor one style over another.
+Whether that’s because you just don’t like it, or you have a natural tendency to pick one style over another.

 For example, some people are faster at sprinting because they have more fast twitch muscle fibers while others are better at long distance running because they have more slow twitch fibers.